lntan/gaussian_naive_bayes/README.md

 |4.9|2.5|4.5|1.7|virginica|
 |5.1|3.8|1.6|0.2|setosa|

-The requirement is predicting the categories of data in the table below
+The requirement is predicting the species of data in the table below

 | Sepal length        | Sepal width           | Petal length  |Petal width|Species|
 | ------------- |:-------------:| -----:|-----:|-----:|